Walking the Hodder

 walks is to explore the Hodder from Hurst Green in the south

-to Slaidburn in the north.
+to Slaidburn or Stocks Reservoir in the north.
 It is not possible to follow the

 banks of the Hodder wholly along public footpaths, so some diversion